zakv/RbLab_user_devices/elliptec/README.md

 While you have ELLO open and connected to your device, expand the "Details" section and take note of the serial number as you'll need to know that as well.

 Once you are done testing out the device, make sure to click the disconnect button.
-Only one application at a time (at least one Windows) can connect to the device, so you'll have to disconnect from in in ELLO before connecting to it with blacs.
+Only one application at a time (at least on Windows) can connect to the device, so you'll have to disconnect from in in ELLO before connecting to it with blacs.

 ## Example Usage